-If you wish to work with the underlying data in .csv file format, you can ask us to enable the "data download" feature for you.
+If you wish to work with the underlying data in .csv file format, you can use the "data download" feature.

 As of Spring 2019, the clinical data files available for download consist of patient demographics, encounters, diagnoses, procedures, lab results, flowsheets records, medication orders and administration,clinical notes and documents, radiology reports and pathology reports.